antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 R2 has generated a large list of differentially expressed genes.
 On the right hand side of the page you find buttons to follow-up analyses, and underneath the buttons are informative tables about the genes list.
-One table shows how many genes have higher expression in adenomas compared to healthy tissue and the othter way around.
+One table shows how many genes have higher expression in adenomas compared to healthy tissue and the other way around.

 ------